outerbounds/metaflow-kubeflow/README.md

 ### 5. **delete** - Delete a Deployed Pipeline

 Delete the flow definition and all its associated versions from Kubeflow Pipelines.

+This command also searches for and deletes any associated Recurring Runs (Schedules) to ensure no orphaned schedules continue trying to trigger deleted pipelines.

-This undeploys the pipeline but preserves execution history (runs) and artifacts.
+In essence, this undeploys the pipeline but preserves execution history (runs) and artifacts.

 ```py
 python my_flow.py kubeflow-pipelines delete \